Twisting Blades Rogue Endgame Build Guide

 Essentials

-- Twisting Blades is our main skill and we want to use it as often as possible.
-This allows us the benefit from it's damage stacking mechanic, which increases per hit and lasts for 3 seconds.
-To maximize it's benefit, we want as much attack speed as we can.
+- Twisting Blades is your main skill and you want to use it as often as possible.
+This allows you the benefit from it's damage stacking mechanic, which increases per hit and lasts for 3 seconds.
+To maximize this benefit, you want to stack a lot of attack speed.
+Furthermore, Twisting Blades allows you to reduce your other skill's cooldowns upon hitting enemies.

 Mobility & Defense

 - Dark Shroud makes us very tanky and also increases our Movement Speed per stack.
 It also boosts our critical strike chance which is important for Blended Poison Imbuement.
+Umbrous allows you to take it off your skill bar.

 Imbuements